Tree of the Year 2020 - Terms and Conditions

-- tree surveys or professional management advice
+- Tree surveys or professional management advice

-- tree work such as pruning, fencing, haloing, mulching for root protection and/or removal or management of competing vegetation.
+- Tree work such as pruning, fencing, haloing, mulching for root protection and/or removal or management of competing vegetation

 Or it could help prescribe a more prosperous future for your tree, e.g. by:

-- providing interpretive or educational materials, signage or digital information that generates support for the tree
+- Providing interpretive or educational materials, signage or digital information that generates support for the tree

-- enabling community engagement activities directly related to supporting and protecting the tree.
+- Enabling community engagement activities directly related to supporting and protecting the tree

-The Woodland Trust will make a limited number of discretionary Arb Awards available to nominated trees that have the potential to benefit from professional Arboriculturist advice.
+In addition, at their discretion, The Woodland Trust will make a limited number of discretionary Arb Awards available to nominated trees that have the potential to benefit from professional Arboriculturist advice.

-Terms and conditions
+Competition terms and conditions